We went on these 2 trips to Aruba with different friends each time.

-To give you some idea of how rough the water was… here’s a video showing 6-8 foot seas.
-(Here’s another view.)
-We had every bit of that — and more.
-Most of the time, we had more like 10 foot seas or 20 foot seas.
+We had every bit of that… and more!
+Most of the time, they said we were experiencing closer to 10 foot seasor 20 foot seas.
 Plus, it was incredibly windy and rainy on this day.

 Two hours later, we all went in town and bought lots of jewelry!

-Our cab fare from the airport was $20 (U.S.) to the high-rise hotels.
-At the time, we didn’t know that ground transportation was included in our package deal.
-Which was actually one of the downsides to this trip… we never received our introductory package in the mail prior to traveling, so we just had to wing it until we got there.
-(UPDATE: 6 years later, the cab fare was $28.)
+Our cab fare from the Aruba airport was $20 (U.S.) to the high-rise hotels.
+At the time, we didn’t know that ground transportation was included in our Aruba vacation package deal.
+Which was actually one of the downsides to this trip — we never received our introductory package in the mail prior to traveling, so we just had to wing it until we got there.
+(UPDATE: 6 years later, the cab fare to the same place was $28.)

-Yes, 2 years after the fact, the Natalee Holloway case was on our mind, and we talked about it amongst ourselves a couple of times.
+Our first visit to Aruba was 2 years after the Natalee Holloway case — so it was definitely on our mind, and we talked about it amongst ourselves a couple of times.
 But there were no signs that it was still being talked about in November 2008 when we were there.
-Perhaps that was the reason everyone was so “happy” — to overcome any pre-existing impressions that tourists might have.
+Perhaps that was the reason everyone acted so “happy” — to overcome any pre-existing impressions that tourists might have had.

 We actually went to the movie theater on 2 different nights.
 We were surprised to see the exact same movies playing in Aruba that were in the States that week.
-Though the selection wasn’t as plentiful, and we wouldn’t have paid to see these particular movies in the States, movies were something fun to do at night in Aruba.
-After we’d filled up on food & drinks all day long at the beach and the hotel, a quite & calm night at the movies seemed like a good change of pace.
-We saw RocknRolla and Quantum of Solace — both new release movies at the time.
+Though the selection wasn’t as plentiful, movies were something fun to do at night in Aruba.
+After we’d filled up on food & drinks all day long at the beach and the hotel, a quite & calm night at the movies was a good change of pace.

-The island of Aruba is also known as the Caribbean Desert.
-That was one of the biggest surprises to us.
-Yep, there is dry desert land practically everywhere you look (that isn’t beautiful blue ocean water!).
+The island of Aruba is also known as the Caribbean Desert — that was one of the biggest surprises to us.
+Yep, there is dry desert land practically everywhere you look (that isn’t filled with beautiful blue ocean water).
 This “desert” theme most came into play on our Jeep ride.
 The short version: we ventured to a lot of cool places offroad, saw a lot of interesting wildlife roaming free, explored some caves, unique rock formations, and beaches.
 Oh, and we got a flat tire.

 Even though the weather is generally nice year round, we were there during the “rainy season” (November).
 And while it did rain toward the end of our trip, thankfully, we got in most of our outdoor activities earlier in the week when it wasn’t raining.
 When it rains in Aruba… it POURS!
 There was flooding like crazy on all of the side streets the last few days we were there.

-I learned a valuable lesson about what to pack on trips like this.
+I learned a valuable lesson aboutwhat to pack on a trip to Aruba.

 Like most tourists, I took a ton of clothes & shoes on this beachy vacation.
 But all you need for 7 days, 6 nights in Aruba in November is:

 I so wish I’d left all that other stuff at home.
 That way, I would’ve had more room to bring back souvenirs!
-I will definitely pack much lighter on our next trip.
+I will definitely pack much lighter on our next trip there.

-Oh, and it’s kinda silly, but I’m so glad I got a short wash & go style haircut right before we left.
+Oh, and this is kinda trivial, but I’m so glad that I got a short wash & go style haircut right before we left.
 Because you’re always on the go when you’re on a beachy vacation.
-And no one really cares what you look like; everyone goes out looking a little less made-up than they would normally.
+And no one really cares what you look like.
+Everyone goes out looking a little less made-up than they would normally.
 A carefree hairstyle enables you to be more spontaneous, without having to spend time “getting ready” when there are so many fun things to do — day and night.

-Another thing I did was to visit the tanning booth a few times beforehand.
-I never burned on this vacation; I actually left with a really nice tan.
-Everyone else I was with got a tad sunburned by the time we left Aruba.
+Another thing I did was to visit the tanning booth a few times before going to Aruba.
+I never burned on this vacation, and I actually left with a really nice tan!
+Everyone else I was with got sunburned by the time we left Aruba.

 Would We Do It Again?

-Since this trip, the 4 of us have decided to make it an annual event.
-Each year, we’ll choose a different vacation destination.
+Since this trip, we have decided to make all-inclusive vacationsa regular thing that we dowith friends.
+Every few years, we’ll choose a different vacation destination.
 Fun, fun, FUN!

-We all agree that we would definitely like to stay at a RIU hotel & resort again in the future, but we’ll probably choose a different location — just for something different.
+We all agree that we would definitely like to stay at a RIU hotel & resort again in the future, but may choose a different location — just for something different.

-If you’re looking for a fun vacation resort, I highly recommend choosing one of the RIU’s 60 all-inclusive resorts, because that’s what made the RIU in Aruba so enjoyable for us.
-Many of their hotels are not all-inclusive.
+If you’re looking for a fun vacation resort, I highly recommend choosing one of the RIU’s 60 all-inclusive resorts — because that’s what made the RIU in Aruba so enjoyable for us.
+(NOTE: Many RIU hotels are not all-inclusive.)

 UPDATE: Yep, We Did It Again!